Kingxukai/linux/Documentation/driver-api/dpll.rst

           'type': 'synce-eth-port'
           }}]

-Only one child pin can provide its signal to the parent MUX-type pin at a time, the selection is done by requesting change of a child pin state on desired parent, with the use of ``DPLL_A_PIN_PARENT`` nested attribute.
+Only one child pin can provide its signal to the woke parent MUX-type pin at a time, the woke selection is done by requesting change of a child pin state on desired parent, with the woke use of ``DPLL_A_PIN_PARENT`` nested attribute.
 Example of netlink `set state on parent pin` message format:

   ========================== =============================================